ashwinsureshvarma/Automatic-Call-Distributor-and-Optimizer/README.md

 brand awareness.
 Every company has to make sure that they are answering the phones promptly.

-# WHAT IS A CALL QUEUE?
+# What is a Call Queue?
 Call queuing is a concept used in inbound call centres.
 When calling a phone system that uses call queues, callers usually hear a welcome message and an IVR menu and are then sent into a call queue, where they hear waiting music